REVELATION

 The post-millennialists thought the first

-coming of Christ had brought with it a binding of Satan, and that it
+coming of Christ had brought with it a binding of Satan, and

 was now